grip-on-software/timeline/README.md

 - `public/data/types.json`: Registry of available types and their initial filtering settings.
 Contents is a JSON list with object entries, each containing at least a `name` whose value is the `type` used in the various data files.
-For non-subchart types, `enabled` determines the inital filter state.
+For non-subchart types, `enabled` determines the initial filter state.
 Subchart types are configured as such with a `subchart` key.
+Each type may have a `locales` key with an object containing language codes as keys and names as values, in order to localize the type name.
+- `public/data/locales.json`: Contents is an object containing language codes as keys, whose values are objects of feature keys and localized names.

 ## License